b2wdigital/restQL-benchmark/README.md

 ![99 percentile response time](https://docs.google.com/spreadsheets/d/e/2PACX-1vRuM9L7z60rDmjctuZzG4KdOD41JMwzXdwt_J-MyJYTpwi_TS4XjvkLwhrR3IK4rrBdj-J3kGWtSnu1/pubchart?oid=660505214&format=image)

 As shown above, under small load, restQL and Apollo response times are pretty similar.
 However when the load increases (from 40 queries/sec in our example) we see a spike in Apollo response time whilst restQL remains stable.
-The difference is bigger when we consider the 99 percentile (restQL is about 6,5x faster).
+The difference is bigger when we consider the 99 percentile (restQL is about 6,5x faster under heavy load).

 ## Test setup